Lucyjiyuan-Liu/fall2019-project4-sec2-grp6/README.md

 	+ Alternative Least Squares with Temporal Dynamics regularization and KNN prostprocessing
 	+ Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression prostprocessing

-+ Papers: Our assigned papers are (1) Improving regularized singular value decomposition for collaborative filtering  and (2) Probabilistic-matrix-factorization.pdf
++ Papers: Our assigned papers were
+	+ Improving regularized singular value decomposition for collaborative filtering,  and
+	+ Probabilistic-matrix-factorization.pdf

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.